shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 -   **Establish data accountability metrics:** Metrics will assess data availability, timeliness, format standardization, and "Freedom of Information" responsiveness.

--   **Publish regular reports:** Accountability Nepal will publicly share comprehensive reports detailing each municipality's performance on data availability metrics.
+-   **Publish regular reports:** Accountability Nepal will publicly share detailed reports detailing each municipality's performance on data availability metrics.

 -   **Recognize and incentivize:** Best performing municipalities will be recognized and promoted, while others will receive targeted support and capacity-building resources.